danbowker/comaiz-admin/README.md

    + Jwt.Authority (EnvVar Jwt__Authority) : e.g. "https://accounts.google.com"
    + Jwt.Audience (EnvVar Jwt__Audience) : e.g. <Your Google oauth2 client ID>

+## Deployment

+This will deploy to any server running docker with ssh access.
+Setup secrets as used in the github workflow dotnet.yml

 ## Usage

 To test from Swagger: